My work life on a thumb drive

 Always ready during emergencies

 Whenever I travel, I always bring my thumb drive and treat it as an extension of my work life.
 If there is an issue that needs to be settled immediately and I'm far away from my workstation, I could insert the thumb drive to a nearby Windows-based computer and start working.
 But with these perks comes with great drawbacks.
 Since you can work anywhere and anytime, you cannot be able to create an excuse not to work.
-Also if the thumb drive will be stolen or lost, then it's a game over.
+And if the thumb drive will be stolen or lost, then it's a game over.

 A single point of failure

 As I mentioned earlier regarding the thumb drive being lost or stolen, that little item will be the single point of failure and the biggest disadvantage in this setup.
 Being careless to the precious item will lose all of its important data.
 To mitigate this problem, we could create a backup in our local workstation or synchronize it to cloud platforms.
-But some its limitations are outdated files and confidential data being exposed for local workstations and limited disk space, cost, and support on other files types (such as Windows executables) in the cloud platform.
+But some its limitations are outdated files and confidential data being exposed for local workstations and limited disk space, cost, and support on other file types (such as Windows executables) in the cloud platform.
 So far it has not yet happened to me and will try my best to avoid this problem.

 Being Windows dependent

 Since all of the applications in the thumb drive were based on Windows, it cannot be used on other operating systems such as Mac and other Linux distributions.
 It may be a problem when you need to setup a local workstation in your current area but only found a non-Windows operating system (e.g. Ubuntu).
-Other problems are the documents (e.g. written in an Microsoft Word) not being compatible with other document editors.
+Other problems are the documents (e.g. written in a Microsoft Word) not being compatible with other document editors.
 One of the solutions for this problem is to find and set portable applications per operating system.
 But in my experience, I neglected it for now (though dismissing the previous section) since I have not an experience in portable software development in other operating systems.

 Not for everyone

 Although this was working for me on the past few months, it might not work on others.
-Compatability, data security, and supported programs are the factors when doing a portable workstation.
+Compatibility, data security, and supported programs are the factors when doing a portable workstation.
 One example is for graphic designers or content editors that needs heavy third-party software to be installed in a workstation in order to run.
 This is also applicable for gamers who play heavy games as the disk read and write of the thumb drive might not catch up, especially if you bought it cheap or with low quality.
 While it works on my end because I only store all of my work-related files in the thumb drive and the games will be always available on the other computer dedicated to it.
-So putting some of your work life inside a thumb drive may depends on you.
+So, putting some of your work life inside a thumb drive may depends on you.